 Open daily for lunch and dinner.

-This article originally appeared in the July 2010 issue of The Washingtonian.
+This article appears in the July 2010 issue of The Washingtonian.